pdf-raku/PDF-Tags-raku/README.md

 documents and locating content such as text and images.

 This module provides a DOM  like interface for creating and traversing PDF structure and content via tags.
-It also an XPath like search capability.
+It also has an XPath like search capability.
 It is designed for use in conjunction with PDF::Class or PDF::API6.

 Standard Tags